yctam/dstc10_track2_task2/data/README.md

 * dstc10val_dev50: test set in our paper

-title2cluster.json: Each title in knowledge.json is mapped into a cluster ID. cluster_map.json: Each title is associated with a cluster ID.
+title2cluster.json: Each title in knowledge.json is mapped into a cluster ID. cluster_map.json: Each title (w/ entity added) is associated with a cluster ID.
 Just for visualization.
 You may use this for other purposes.